 The Company maintains a non-qualified deferred compensation plan, or the Deferred Compensation Plan, for highly compensated employees, including the NEOs.
 Currently, Messrs.
-Plush, lafigliola and Capriles participate in this plan and Messrs.
-Levine and Esterripa and Ms. Calderón do not.
-The Deferred Compensation Plan is designed to prevent such employees from being disadvantaged by 401(k) Plan limits and supplements the 401(k) Plan's savings opportunities, however, it does not provide eliqible employees with a matching Company contribution.
+Plush and lafigliola participate in this plan and Mr. Esterripa and Ms. Calderón do not.
+Mr. Levine did not participate in this plan during 2024.
+The Deferred Compensation Plan is designed to prevent such employees from being disadvantaged by 401(k) Plan limits and supplements the 401(k) Plan's savings opportunities, however, it does not provide eligible employees with a matching Company contribution.